MITHRIHIM, the WARRIOR PRIESTS

 All men are connected by the Lord’s favor.
 Those who stand together fall together or not at all.

-Ritual: The names of your closest, dearest allies are written on the inside cover of your Gospel in the blood of each person.
+Ritual: The names of your closest, dearest allies are written on the inside cover of your Testimonium in the blood of each person.
 Each ally must share a Bond with the Priest and each other.

-Effect: If any of those allies are rendered incapacitated during battle, you and all those allies still standing near you become Devoted and gain Hope until the end of the scene.
-This Hope is cumulative with each other and any other Hope.
-Thus four fallen allies elicits four Hope to each ally still standing until the end of the scene.
+Effect: If any of those allies are Downed during battle, you and all those allies still standing near you become Devoted until the end of the scene.
 This functions even if the priest is incapacitated.

 Gain sacred protection from harm.

-Ritual: A sacred leonem is fastened with silver chain around the shoulders and chest, coming to rest over the heart against bare skin.
-The priest intones prayers while holding a full day and night’s vigil over an ally who was slain in battle of a common purpose.
+Ritual: A sacred leonem is fastened with a silver chain around the shoulders and chest, coming to rest over the heart against bare skin.
+The priest intones prayers while holding a vigil over the body of a close ally who was slain in battle of a common purpose.
 The priest must resolve themselves to live on as their fallen companion would wish to bless the leonem.

 Props: Leonem and chain

 Effect: The fallen ally’s death must have caused the Priest Despair.
 The priest must take a Belief relating or supporting the fallen’s Devotion.
-The first blow that would Down you while wearing the blessed leonem instead does breaks the leonem and does no damage.
+The first blow that would Down you while wearing the blessed leonem instead breaks the leonem and does no damage.
 The Priest must call Sacred Block and Restores a level of Stamina.
 The leonem is immediately shattered as a result.